Advanced

 └─────────────┘

-This way, a single function can do the work of four or more, and can be called once (many ways depending on which arguments it receives) for a set of data instead of repeatedly for each instance.
+This way, a single relation generator can do the work of four or more functions, and can be called once (many ways depending on which arguments it receives) for a set of data instead of repeatedly for each instance.

 The three differences listed above allow us to compose relations to re-shape and transform data en-bloc, reducing the need for code.
 Less code = fewer bugs, and leads to systems that are easier to reason about and change.

-In the examples above, we were using the compose and relation-creating short-hand to effectively join a relation containing our single argument with the maths.square_root relation.
-If we use the longer version we can pass multiple tuples at once, i.e. a relation:
+In the examples above, we were using the compose and relation-creating short-hand to effectively join a relation containing our single argument with the maths.top relation.
+If we don't compose with a single set of arguments, and instead use an explicit join, we can pass multiple tuples at once, i.e. a relation:

 import("maths")

 Instead of joining, we could use compose and then the results wouldn't include the arguments we pass.
-This is often what's needed when using such functions e.g.
+This is often what's needed when using such relation generators e.g.

 import("maths")